 We will be covering the following procedures in this guide:

 - How to set the default user for WSL

 - How to remove a user for WSL.

 1] Set default user for WSL

-When you open a WSL Distro on your Windows 10 computer, it starts signing you into a particular default user account.
+When you open a WSL Distro on your Windows computer, it signs you into a particular default user account.
 You can change this default user if you want.
-You need to open Command Prompt or Powershell with Administrator level rights.
+You need to open Command Prompt or Powershell with administrator-level rights.

 Now execute the following commands for the several Linux distros:

 ubuntu1604 config --default-user <USERNAME>

 You can also replace <USERNAME> to ROOT if you want to set the default user to ROOT.